 - Increased risk of skin cancer: The high risk of sun damage also increases your chances of developing skin cancer.

 - Irritation and sensitivity: The actual process of skin lightening is harsh on the skin.
 Many treatments can cause side effects like redness, itchiness, and contact dermatitis.

 Injectable skin lightening products are available, but the

 Skin lightening treatments can temporarily reduce your skin’s melanin production.
 Most of them work by suppressing the enzyme that’s needed to form melanin.

-If you have hyperpigmentation, ask a doctor how to reduce melanin in the affected areas.
+If you have hyperpigmentation, consider talking with a doctor about how to reduce melanin in the affected areas.
 They can suggest the appropriate treatments or remedies for your needs.